Krypt0pr0xy/Streufeldkompensation_Official_Software/Usage_of_the_Software.md

 Problem | Solution approach
 --- | ---
-Cannot be connected | Have you opened the Seiral port COM port is not displayed |  Have you looked in the device manager, otherwise try to install the driver.
+Cannot be connected | Have you opened the Seiral port COM port is not displayed |  Have you looked in the device manager, otherwise try to [install][9] the driver.
 No LED light | First connect the power supply and then the USB cable.
 Red LED Flashing | Voltage too low use the correct supply voltages and/or a shorter USB cable.
 Voltage can not be adjusted | Check if the communication is present and if you have connected all the power supplies.